MarkDijkstra/jsonplaceholder-dummy-data/README.md

 # random-dummy-data-generator

-Basic Mpm plugin which shows random dummy data with less code.
+Basic package which shows random dummy data with less code.

 ### How to use